texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Status Record (Type 1): This record contains the subject’s name, date of birth (DOB), latest address, and license status

-• 3-year History Record (Type 2): This record provides the name, Date Of Birth, license status, list of accidents, and moving violations on record within the past three years
+• 3-year History Record (Type 2): This record provides the name, date of birth, license status, list of accidents, and moving violations on record within the past three years

 • List of All Accidents and Violations on Record (Type 3): Unlike the previous record, this contains the name, date of birth, license status, list of all accidents, and violations on record